mapsforge/mapsforge/docs/Getting-Started-Developers.md

 ### Building mapsforge with Gradle

 Gradle is the new build system favoured by Google for Android builds.
 Android Studio, the new IDE provided by Google for building Android apps, integrates nicely with Gradle.

-The current version for building mapsforge is Gradle 2.2.1.

 After checking out the code, a build from the command line should be as easy as